Tamnhhe/Tamnhhe/README.md

 ----

-A high schooler from India with a passion for full stack development.I love python and Js seems to be my new love.
+A high schooler from FPTU with a passion for full stack development.I love JavaScript and Python seems to be my new love.

 -----